 Franken Prey Feeding

-The recommended guidelines for a PMR diet is 80% muscle meat, 10% raw edible bone, 5% liver, and 5% other secreting organs.
+The recommended guidelines for a PMR diet is 75-80% muscle meat, 10% raw edible bone, 5% liver, 5% other secreting organs, and 0-5% animal based fiber.
 Franken Prey is another term used for raw feeders who follow PMR ratio guidelines but do not feed whole, intact prey animals.

 Instead, a variety of ingredients are used to complete ratio guidelines.
 Meals can consist of multiple protein sources and different ingredients in a single feeding.